5 September 2012

 Leadership is about designing new and unusual forms of value, and the power of managing the timing of its

-introducing Strategic Knowledge Management; Chapter 2 looks at how knowledge works; Chapter 3 unpacks the
+Knowledge Management; Chapter 2 looks at how knowledge works; Chapter 3 unpacks the concept of Knowledge

-concept of Knowledge Leadership in more detail and lastly, Chapter 4 explores the issue of innovation as a
+Leadership in more detail and lastly, Chapter 4 explores the issue of innovation as a political act and

 Chapter 1 introduces the reader to Strategic Knowledge Management concepts and uses.
 Here Victor